Adu3108/SAT-Solver/README.md

 ## Problem Statement

-There is a popular mobile game in which cars are parked in a large parking and a particular car wants to leave The cars can move along their lengths only.
-Certain squares are invalid The goal of the game is to decide whether a solution exists for a particular given car(whether it can leave the car park successfully)
-We model it as a Boolean Satisfiability Problem and use a SAT solver to solve the same
+There is a popular mobile game in which cars are parked in a large parking and a particular car wants to leave.
+The cars can move along their lengths only.
+Certain squares are invalid.
+The goal of the game is to decide whether a solution exists for a particular given car(whether it can leave the car park successfully).
+We model it as a Boolean Satisfiability Problem and use a SAT solver to solve the same.

 ## Resources